Goodbye Sengen

 "Goodbye Sengen" (グッバイ宣言, Gubbai Sengen) is a 2020 song written by Japanese music producer and singer Chinozo, utilizing the Vocaloid voice library V Flower.
 The song is the third-most viewed Vocaloid song on YouTube with more than 100 million views, and received over 3 billion listens on TikTok by 2022.
 A light novel adaptation was released on October 25, 2021, and sold over one hundred thousand copies by 2022.

 Background

-Influenced by Japanese Vocaloid music producers Harumaki Gohan and MikitoP, Chinozo started to create Vocaloid music.
+Influenced by Japanese Vocaloid music producers Harumaki Gohan and MikitoP, Chinozo released his first Vocaloid song in 2018.
 Attracted by Japanese illustrator Chika Aruse's illustrations posted on Piapro, he decided to collaborate with Aruse to create a Vocaloid music video.
 In an interview, Chinozo said the situation was "becoming dark" due to the spread of the COVID-19, so he wanted to make some upbeat music.

 Music and lyrics

 "Goodbye Sengen" is a fast-paced rock song with a tempo of 170 beats per minute.
 Its vocal range spans from the low note of C4 to the high note of C6.
 The pre-chorus features a repeating hook, "lu-lu-lu".
 The lyrics make reference to hikikomori, and the lyrics also express the pain of loneliness.
 In a trending topic on Twitter in 2021, participating tweets interpreted some lyrics of the song as "yandere" and "scary".